miclgael/setup-win/README.md

 # setup-win

+> I'm currently workiing on a re-write of these docs

 Set up a fresh Windows 10/11 install the easy way using the Chocolatey package manager.

 Fork and change it to your favourite apps.
 Mine will be a fairly minimal gaming rig.